- How diverse is Sacred Heart's student and parent community?

 Sacred Heart is also an independent school, receiving our academic accreditation from the Independent Schools Association of the Central States (ISACS), the regional arm of the National Association of Independent Schools.
 Independent schools are known for rigorous accreditation standards, expansive and challenging academic programs, a focus on faculty professional development and best practice, and low student/teacher ratios that ensure students receive personal attention and feel known and valued by their school community.

-As a Catholic, independent school, Sacred Heart guides our students toward lives of purpose and meaning through an education that harnesses the power of both their minds and their hearts.
+Sacred Heart draws on the best of both the Catholic and independent school traditions as we guide our students toward lives of purpose and meaning through an education that harnesses the power of both their minds and their hearts.

 Sacred Heart's graduates have an enviable track record of admission into the area's finest high schools.
 Approximately 95% of Sacred Heart eighth graders are accepted by their first-choice high school, including Jesuit, independent and CPS selective enrollment high schools.
 Our High School Placement Counselor assists students and families through every step of the admissions process, focusing on identifying the best program for each student.